carljohanrehn/quantlib-docker/ubuntu/examples/README.md

-# Docker files for create new images based on QuantLib image
+# Docker files for creating new images

-Here you will find my collection of Docker files which use the Docker QuantLib Miniconda 3 image as base image.
+Here you will find my collection of Docker files which use the Docker QuantLib Miniconda 3 image as a base image.

 Build images using build.sh (see comment on how to set your own tag).